The purpose of a dental implant procedure is to replace missing or damaged teeth with one or more natural looking artificial teeth.

 If Dr. Shumway determines that your jaw does not have a strong bone to support the dental implants, you may need a bone graft.

 A bone graft is when the implant dentist removes a small amount of bone from your hip or chin and places it into your jawbone.
 Only after your jawbone has completely healed from this operation will he begin the the next procedure.

 First Dental Implant Surgical Procedure

 The dental implant process usually consists of two separate procedures.
 While you are under a local anesthetic, the first surgery involves securing the implant post in the jawbone.
-The dentist will make an incision in the gum tissue so that a hole can be created.
+Your dentist makes an incision in the gum tissue so that a hole can be created.